dasilvaluis/jogo-do-24/README.md

 - Card grade (difficulty)

 ### Knows issues/bugs
-- Calculator doesn't support yet parenthesis, so the solution (7-8/8)*4=24 it's still not possible.
+- Calculator doesn't support yet parenthesis, so the solution (7-8/8)*4=24 it's still not possible to achieve.